algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/StraightRadixSortExp.md

 in the data.
 This number defines how many iterations the algorithm will go through, starting from the least significant (right-most) digit moving toward the most significant (left-most).
-Here we use base 4 digits (0-3 or two bits) and show values in binary.
+Here we use base 4 digits (0-3 or two bits) and show values in decimal, base 4 (the most helpful in understanding the algorithm) and binary.

 ### 2. Outer Loop
 For each digit (scanning right to left), *Counting Sort* is performed on that digit.
 This leave the array sorted.

 ### 3. Counting Sort

+Counting sort has four parts:

 * Counting occurrences of each digit (00, 01, 10 and 11 in binary)
     * For each key in the array, the digit at the current position is extracted.
     * The algorithm counts how many times each digit occurs.